 Professor Aram Hessami escaped from his native country of Iran right after the Ayatollah’s return in 1979.
 After staying in Athens, Greece for a while, he came to the United States and has lived here since that time.
 He earned his Associate Degree in Social Sciences from Montgomery College in Rockville in 1981.
 He then went on to the George Washington University where he received his Bachelor’s and Master’s degrees in Philosophy and Political Science in 1983 and 1991.
 In 1993, he earned his Doctorate in Political Science from the George Washington University.
 Dr. Hessami’s post graduate concentration was on Political Theory: Western Political Thought, Marxist Studies, and Philosophy of Social Sciences.
 His dissertation, “Postmodern Thinking and Democracy,” critically examines the political aspects of post-modern philosophies of Derrida, Foucault, Lytorad, and Rorty.

-My name is Greg Sember and this is my first semester teaching with Montgomery College.
-I completed my undergraduate studies at East Carolina University and my Masters at the University of Wyoming.
-My studies involved a strong dose of American politics and United States History.
-I have been teaching Political Science in some form for close to seven years with experiences in Wyoming, Pennsylvania, North Carolina, & now Maryland.
-My political experiences include working in two state capitals, lobbying, & volunteering with several interest groups.
-This semester I will be teaching American Government & Introduction to Political Science.
-If you are interested in a discussion-based course demonstrating the relevance of government and politics to "real life," I suggest you register for one of my courses.
+Professor Gregory Sember completed his undergraduate studies at East Carolina University and his Masters at the University of Wyoming.
+His studies involved a strong dose of American politics and United States History.
+He teaches Political Science in some form for close to seven years with experiences in Wyoming, Pennsylvania, North Carolina, & now Maryland.
+His political experiences include working in two state capitals, lobbying, & volunteering with several interest groups.
+This semester he will be teaching American Government & Introduction to Political Science.
+If you are interested in a discussion-based course demonstrating the relevance of government and politics to "real life," I suggest you register for one of his courses.